gagle/node-debuggy/README.md

   - __namespace__ - _String_ | _undefined_
     Name of the namespace.

+  `this` points to an object with some formatting functions:

+  - __this.isoDate(date) : String__
+    Returns de ISO date as string including the timezone offset.
+  - __this.delay(ms) : String__
+    Returns a more readable string representation of the delay between logging calls.

 Each namespace has a `debug` function to log the messages.

 __logger.debug(...message) : undefined__